 “All Sides” Balanced News: Right, Center and Left Points-of-View

 Although unbiased news does not exist, look at a news item from different sides by checking out the “All Sides” news source.
 Don’t be fooled by media bias and fake news.
 Make up your own mind about an issue by putting aside preconceived notions and emotionalism and looking at it from different angles.
 Before we vote, we should do some homework by studying the important issues facing us from all sides.

 The site “All Sides” claims to provide balanced news and civil discourse.
 Excercise your mind, by reading its articles from the right, left, and center points-of view.
 “All-Sides” home page: https://www.allsides.com/unbiased-balanced-news.

 AllSides Fact Check Bias Chart & Ratings

 The AllSides Fact Check Bias Chart™ is a companion to the AllSides Media Bias Chart™.
 Fact check websites like Snopes and Politifact reveal their bias in numerous ways.
-Often, fact-checkers will analyze information for the reader and draw a conclusion about the meaning of the facts, which is subjective in nature.
+Often, fact-checkers will analyze information for the reader and conclude the meaning of the facts, which is subjective in nature.
 Other times, they’ll display bias based on what facts they choose to downplay or highlight.
-They also show bias based on story choice — for example, primarily fact-checking left-wing politicians, or only fact-checking right-wing claims.
+They also show bias based on story choice — for example, primarily fact-checking left-wing politicians or only fact-checking right-wing claims.